The Chaos Management Skills Assessment Series: A Test Translation Case Study Episode 4 – Linguistic Quality Assurance and Optical Check

 We set up a two-tier linguistic quality assurance design: a translation verification and a final optical check.
 The scope of verification is broader than a linguistic review.
 Proofreading skills are but a modest subset of the skills deployed by a verifier, who needs to strike the right balance between faithfulness to the source and fluency in the target version.

 Trained verifiers focussed on linguistic equivalence, which is a proxy for functional equivalence.
 They performed a thorough, segment-by-segment equivalence check between the target version and the source versions of the test items and used cApStAn’s set of 14 verifier intervention categories to report each case where equivalence is threatened.
 The categories are used so that verifiers report on the issues in a standardised way.
 For example, a literal match between a stimulus and an item was lost in the Russian version.
 The verifier selected the “Matches and Patterns” category and implemented the suggested correction directly in Russian the CAT tool—in this case, she restored the literal match—and described the rationale of the intervention in English in a dedicated comment field.
 This allowed us to generate reports on the type of issue reported in each language version, but also in each item across all language versions.
 Part of the verifier’s brief was to report on compliance with each item-by-item translation note, so we also had statistics on that aspect.

 Finally, when the verified translation was ready, the XLIFF files were imported back into the test delivery platform, and a final optical check was performed: the verifier looked at each screen, saw what the testee would see, and checks that all imports appeared correctly, that no label was truncated and that the translated version was ready for production.
 Time to go live!

-There is much more to it than that, of course.
-If you’d like to learn about linguistic quality assurance and final optical checks in test translation, do e‑mail us at firstname.lastname@example.org or fill the form below, and we’ll get back to you as soon as we can.
+Meanwhile, if you’d like to learn about how we can help you with your test localization projects, do fill the form below, and we’ll get back to you as soon as we can.